Logo JSF

 Organizing Committee

-George Batrouni (Chair; Univesity Côte d'Azur, France)
+George Batrouni (Chair; University Côte d'Azur, France)

 Fakher Assaad (Würzburg University, Germany)